mwilliamson/mintaka/README.md

-# Mintaka: Run long-running process, automatically focus on problems
+# Mintaka: Run long-running processes, automatically focus on problems

 Mintaka runs long-running processes, and automatically focuses on problems in any of those processes.